apache/trafficcontrol/docs/source/api/cdns_name_configs_monitoring.rst

 :trafficServers: An array of objects that represent the caches being monitored within this CDN

 	:cacheGroup:    The Cache Group to which this cache belongs
-	:fqdn:          A Fully Qualified Domain Name (FQDN) that resolves to the cache server's IP (or IPv6) address
+	:fqdn:          A Fully Qualified Domain Name (FQDN) that resolves to the :term:`cache server`'s IP (or IPv6) address
-	:hashId:        The short name for the cache server - named "hashId" for legacy reasons
+	:hashId:        The short name for the :term:`cache server` - named "hashId" for legacy reasons
-	:hostName:      The (short) hostname of the cache server
+	:hostName:      The (short) hostname of the :term:`cache server`
 	:interfacename: The name of the network interface device being used by the cache's HTTP proxy
 	:ip6:           The cache's IPv6 address - when applicable
 	:ip:            The cache's IP address